HaiderMalikk/Mood-Atlas/README.md

 ---

 ## Overview
 The Google Maps NEW Places API's **nearby search** feature retrieves locations near the user.
-If we were to fetch places at a single location and rely on pagination, it would take a long time to reach locations near the edge of the user's radius.
-This is because we would need to go through multiple pages to cover the entire area, which is inefficient.
+If we were to fetch places at a single location we can only get a max of 20 places, and if we rely on pagination, it would be imposible to reach locations near the edge of the user's radius.
+This is where the radial offset engine comes in.

 To overcome this limitation, I developed the **Radial Offset Engine**.
 This engine efficiently retrieves places distributed across the user's search radius by offsetting search locations in the **North (N)**, **South (S)**, **East (E)**, **West (W)** directions along with **NE,SE,SW,NW**.
 Instead of only searching at the user's exact location, we perform multiple searches at nearby offset points.

-Each search retrieves **n** results, with **n** being the limit we impose on the search when sending the request, the 5 total searches ensuring that locations across the entire search radius are covered effectively.
+Each search retrieves **n** results, with **n** being 20 (the max nearby places we can get using the api although can rage from 1-20), the 9 total searches ensuring that locations across the entire search radius are covered effectively.

 ### Key Adjustments To The Offset And Search Radius:
 - The offset distance is **half the user's search radius** (`radius / 2`), preventing searches from going outside the user's desired area.
 - The search radius at each offset location is also **halved** (`radius / 2`), ensuring places near the edges are not missed.
 - ### i could go on and on about why i made these adjustments but here is a diagram that explains it:
-- If we divide the search radius and offset distance by 2:
+- If we divide the search radius and offset distance by 2 (this ex shows only N,S,E,W but imagine this with the NW, NE etc you could see how the gaps would be filled in by those):
 <img src="./public/ifdiv.jpg" alt="Home" width="600" height="auto" />